The idea of giving something away for free and still making money sounds a little wonky at first glance.

 Think about how many times you’ve started a free trial for software or services.
 If you liked the product, you probably ponied up the cash to buy it.
 But what if there hadn’t been a free trial?
 You would have been much more reluctant to pull out your credit card and might have even gone to a competitor of the product instead.

 How about free samples?
-If you’ve ever been to Costco or similar discount big-box stores, you know they’re all pushing free samples all the time, and it’s not just a coincidence.
+If you’ve ever been to Costco or Amazon giveaway bots, you know they’re all pushing free samples all the time, and it’s not just a coincidence.

 Why?
 Because free works.